KipSigei/afpolgis-data-connector/README.md

 ## Next Steps
 1. Add a way to save credentials (username/password) so that they can be pre-loaded to avoid having to re-enter when relaunching the application
 2. The sync functionality currently works per layer per platform.
 The plan is to add functionality to have the sync work for all OnaData, Kobo or ODK layers added to QGIS
+3. Add a search field to filter long list of form names on dropdown
-3. Create a similar plugin for ArcGIS Pro
+4. Create a similar plugin for ArcGIS Pro